W-ptra/Golang_CRUD_API/README.md

 # Golang_CRUD_API
-A Simple RESTFUL API build using golang  version 1.22 net/http standard library for performing Cread, Read, Update, Delete (CRUD) operation and GORM library for Object Relational Mapping (ORM) to PostgreSQL database.
+A Simple RESTFUL API build using golang  version 1.22 net/http standard library for performing Cread, Read, Update, Delete (CRUD) operation.
+GORM for ORM and PostgreSQL for database.